EARLY CHILDHOOD CURRICULUM

 God created music!
 Through music we praise Him and learn to appreciate songs from the past.
 Students will learn to express themselves and will experience different effects of music such as calmness, exuberance and playfulness.
 In preschool and prekindergarten music classes our curriculum includes a wide variety of songs, rhythm instruments and motion.
 Categories include biblical songs, traditional songs, patriotic songs, songs with movement and silly songs.
 The students are introduced to time (beat/rhythm), pitch (high/low), dynamics (soft/loud) and form (same and different).
 We want to develop singing and movement skills in young children and help nurture a sense of wonder and a love of singing.

-Physical Education is a tool to develop attitudes toward personal commitment to health, physical activity, and lifetime fitness that glorifies God.
-Pre-school students engage in variety of activities such as movement and music, obstacle courses, ball skills, and tumbling activities to develop gross motor skills, balance and coordination.
+Physical Education is a tool to develop attitudes toward a personal commitment to health, physical activity, and lifetime fitness that glorifies God.
+Pre-school students engage in a variety of activities such as movement and music, obstacle courses, ball skills, and tumbling activities to develop gross motor skills, balance and coordination.
 Students will learn to honor God by exercising in a fun and active environment.

-Students come to the library for story time.
-Students practice sitting quietly and giving attention to the story teller.
+Students come to the library for storytime.
+Students practice sitting quietly and giving attention to the storyteller.
 Their time is also spent discussing the stories, making inferences, sequencing events in the story, comparing stories, finding certain letters in the story, rhyming, and other pre-reading skills.
 At the conclusion of story time, the students enjoy moving and participating in reading response activities.
 The students also browse through books independently and occasionally check out a book to take home.
 They hear Bible stories and stories about how God made them and the world around them special.